Alexander Hamilton - Item #207

 26 Inches High x 13 Inches Wide x 11 Inches Deep

 Several marble copies of this life-size bust of Hamilton exist in museums today.
-Jefferson placed the bust at his home at Monticello opposite a larger bust of himself, also by Ceracchi.
+Many artists also based later portraits of Hamilton on this bust, which was considered to be the best likeness of him.
+Jefferson placed a bust at his home at Monticello opposite a larger bust of himself, also by Ceracchi.
 This juxtaposition confirmed the rivalry between the two.
 Hamilton is shown wearing a Roman toga, a popular portraiture style in the late 18th century.

 Artist: Giuseppe Ceracchi